MareSorin-Alexandru/SKC_Aster/README.md

 YELLOW – multiplies the current score by 110%

-GREEN – adds 1 hp to the player
+GREEN – adds 1 hp to the player - even beyond the standard maximum

 RED – Detonates a nuke which does not hurt the player

-WHITE – Adds to the autocannon maximum ammo count and decreases ammo replenishment rate for the autocannon
+WHITE – Adds to the autocannon maximum ammo count and increases ammo replenishment rate for the autocannon

 Special Thanks to Bojor Barbu for contributing with the cosmic art assets: